jeelabs/esp-link/README.md

 power cycles.
 They are also remembered when you flash new firmware.
 Only flashing `blank.bin` as indicated above will reset the wifi settings.

-There is a fail-safe, which is that after a reset (need details) the esp-link will revert back to AP+STA mode and thus both present its ESP_012ABC-style network and try to connect to the requested network, which will presumably not work or it wouldn't be in fail-safe mode in the first place.
-You can then connect to the network and reconfigure the station part.
+There is a fail-safe, which is that after a reset or a configuration change, if the esp-link cannot connect to your network it will revert back to AP+STA mode after 15 seconds and thus both present its `ESP_012ABC`-style network and continue trying to reconnect to the requested network.
+You can then connect to the esp-link's AP and reconfigure the station part.

 Building the firmware
 ---------------------
 The firmware has been built using the [esp-open-sdk](https://github.com/pfalcon/esp-open-sdk) on a Linux system.
-Create an esp8266 directory, place the esp-open-sdk into that directory.
+Create an esp8266 directory, install the esp-open-sdk into a sub-directory.
-Download the Espressif SDK (1.0.1) and also expland it into the esp8266 directory.
-Then clone this repository there as well.
+Download the Espressif SDK (1.0.1) and also expand it into a sub-directory.
+Then clone this repository into a third sub-directory.
 This way the relative paths in the Makefile will work.
-If you choose a different directory structure look at hte Makefile for the appropriate environment variables to define.
+If you choose a different directory structure look at the Makefile for the appropriate environment variables to define.
 (I have not used the esptool for flashing, so I don't know whether what's in the Makefile for that works or not.)